Foiling Payment Fraud Through Managed Learning

 Frauds that the customer authorizes

 A major reason why this type of fraud is growing so quickly is that such fraudulent payments involve everyday transactions that would not normally arouse suspicion.
 Because they have been directly authorized by the customer, they are extremely difficult for banks to spot.
-Moreover, because these frauds are low-tech deceptions that typically require no special expertise, large numbers of criminals are attempting EPF-type scams.
+Moreover, because these frauds are low-tech deceptions that typically require no special expertise, large numbers of criminals are attempting payment fraud type scams.

-Here are some common examples of enterprise payment fraud from our white paper:
+Here are some common examples of payment fraud from our white paper:

 - Advance fee fraud: a caller posing as an official from a government department or the tax authorities tells the victim they face court unless they pay to settle an action against them